Keys to passion in a relationship

 Everyone wants passion in a relationship.
 They want to feel a connection and a sense of intimacy and adventure with their partner.
 But when you’ve been in a relationship for a long time, it’s natural to start asking yourself: How do I get the passion back in my relationship?
 What can I do to recover what we had?
 How can I maintain a bond with my partner if we have no passion in the relationship?

 You don’t want to throw away everything you’ve worked so hard for – this is a person you love!
 So, how do you discover how to rekindle passion and restore what you once shared?

 The three keys to passion

 The three keys to passion are what creates a truly thrilling, exciting, loyal, trusting, passionate relationship: intimacy, thrill and sensuality.
 If you’re wondering “How do I get the passion back in my relationship?,” you’re missing one or more of these pillars.

-What’s the cause of stagnation?
+Intimacy is the friendship aspect – the emotional closeness, the feeling that you can tell your partner anything and they will still love you.
 Maybe you live comfortably with your partner, but you’re missing a sense of deep emotional involvement.
 The relationship is okay – and that’s it.
-Whatever the cause, there’s no passion, no more excitement and rather than growing, the relationship is stagnating.
+Learning how to get back the intimacy in a relationship is all about communication.

 Remember when you and your partner first met?
-Remember, when you were first together, how you always gave it your all?
-You worked so hard to come up with creative ideas for dates and conversations, and you strove to show the very best of you.
-You consistently innovated, coming up with effective new ways to make your partner feel loved, unique and cherished.
+When you were first together, you always gave it your all because your partner’s love woke you up to the gift of life.
+You worked hard to come up with creative ideas for dates and conversations, and you strove to show the very best of you no matter the circumstances.
+You consistently came up with effective new ways to make your partner feel loved, unique and cherished.